ham-saat-saat-hai/climate-game-website/content/notes/2024-01-31/index.md

 - Balance between story and the board game mechanics
 - Rethink Jalwa Index---how much should it fluctuate?
 - Rethink Happiness Index---what happens when Janta are too happy/too sad?
+- How are Jalwa and Happiness Index is moved?
+What do the units mean?

 ## ISF Gallery